joeshannon/edc-page/_playFuture/aletterfromthegeneral2025.md

 ### By {{ page.author }}
 ### Directed by {{ page.director }}

-It is 1950 and revolution has swept an eastern country and now reached a mission station which cares for children.
+It is 1950 and revolution has swept a far eastern country and now reached a mission station which cares for children.

-A new Communist government has taken over and is persecuting religious orders throughout the province.
+A new, Communist, government is now in place and is persecuting religious orders throughout the province.

-The Mission is cut off from the local village and the orphaned children have been removed.
+The mission is cut off from the local village and the orphaned children have been removed.

-The British Consul, together with his wife Ruth, visit the Mission and work with the Nuns to secure their safe passage out before the General and his army arrive.
+The British Consul, together with his wife Ruth, visit the mission and work with the nuns to secure their safe passage out before the General and his army arrive.

 {% comment %}